-2022 WATER QUALITY DATA RESULTS

-CHELAN FALLS WATER SYSTEM

-SUBSTANCE HIGHEST LEVEL ALLOWED (MCL) HIGHEST LEVEL Detected VIOLATION (YES / NO) POTENTIAL SOURCES REGULATED AT THE PUMPHOUSE Barium (ppm) 2 .024 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Fluoride (ppm) 4 .07 No Erosion of natural deposits; discharge from fertilizer and aluminum factories Nitrate (ppm) 10 2.0 No Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Chloride (ppm) 250 7.6 No Variable and dependent on chemical composition of water Sulfate (ppm) 250 19.5 No Erosion of natural deposits; mine drainage wastes Conductivity (umhos/cm 25 deg.)
-700 umhos/cm 25 deg.
-213 umhos/cm 25 deg.
-No Presence of ions; on their total concentration, mobility and on the temperature of measurement Total Dissolved Solid (ppm) 500 132 No Matter suspended or dissolved in water Hardness (mg/l) Not Regulated 77 (mg/l) Not Regulated High concentration of calcium and magnesium ions.
-Total Trihalomethanes (TTHM) 80 3.43 No By-product of drinking water chlorination Total Haloacetic (HAA5) 60 Not detected No By-products of drinking water chlorination Gross Alpha (pCi/L) 15 .64 No Erosion of natural deposits Radium 228 (pCi/L) 5 .34 No Erosion of natural deposits REGULATED AT THE CUSTOMER'S TAP Copper (ppm) (AL) 1.3 .05 No Erosion of natural deposits; leaching from wood and corrosion of household plumbing Lead (ppb) (AL) 15 .01 No Corrosion of household plumbing systems; erosion of natural deposits

-CONTAMINANTS THAT MAY BE PRESENT IN THE WATER BEFORE WE TREAT IT INCLUDE:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, which can be naturally occurring or the result of oil and gas production and mining activities.
+FIRST CLASS RETAIL U.S. POSTAGE PAID WENATCHEE, WA PERMIT NO. 300 <<FULL NAME>> <<ADDRESS LINE 1>> <<ADDRESS LINE 2>> <<CITY>>, <<STATE>> <<ZIP CODE>> 2024 WATER QUALITY DATA RESULTS CHELAN FALLS WATER SYSTEM PWS ID 123504 SUBSTANCE HIGHEST LEVEL ALLOWED (mcl, al, smcl) HIGHEST LEVEL DETECTED VIOLATION (YES / NO) POTENTIAL SOURCES REGULATED AT THE PUN MPHOUSE Fluoride (ppm) 4 (mcl) < 0.1 No Erosion of natural deposits; discharge from fertilizer and aluminum factories Nitrate (ppm) 10 (mcl) 2.1 No Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Conductivity (umhos/cm 25 deg.)
+700 (smcl) 288 No Presence of ions; on their total concentration, mobility and on the temperature of measurement Total Dissolved Solid (ppm) 500 (smcl) 115 No Matter suspended or dissolved in water Hardness (mg/l) Not Regulated 127 (mg/l) Not Regulated High concentration of calcium and magnesium ions.
+Total Trihalomethanes (TTHM) (ppb) 80 (mcl) 19.8 No By-product of drinking water chlorination Total Haloacetic (HAA5) (ppb) 60 (mcl) 1.54 No By-products of drinking water chlorination REGULATED AT THE CUS TOMER'S TAP Copper (ppm) 1.3 (al) 0.054 No Erosion of natural deposits; leaching from wood and corrosion of household plumbing Lead (ppb) 15 (al) < 1.0 No Corrosion of household plumbing systems; erosion of natural deposits CONTAMINANTS THAT MAY BE PRESENT IN THE WATER BEFORE WE TREAT IT INCLUDE: - Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, which can be naturally occurring or the result of oil and gas production and mining activities.

-TERMS YOU MAY SEE INSIDE:

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-ppm or mg/l: parts of contaminant per million parts of water or milligrams per liter.

-ppb: parts of contaminant per billion parts of water or micrograms per liter.

-pCi/I: measure of radioactivity expressed as one-trillionth of a curie per liter of water.

-<(0.001): Means LESS than a number.
+TERMS YOU MAY SEE INSIDE: Maximum Contaminant Level (mcl): The highest level of a contaminant that is allowed in drinking water.
+Action Level (al): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. ppm or mg/l: parts of contaminant per million parts of water or milligrams per liter. ppb: parts of contaminant per billion parts of water or micrograms pCi/I: measure of radioactivity expressed as one-trillionth of a curie per liter of water. <(0.001): Means LESS than a number.
 It also indicates that the compound was not detected in the sample at or above the concentration indicated.

-pride in ensuring that our customers have the highest quality water possible.
+Secondary Maximum Contaminant Level (smcl): These standards are developed to protect the aesthetic qualities of water and are not health based.
+We take Parts per million (ppm): pride in 3 drops in 42 gallons ensuring that our have the highest quality possible.

-TERMS SIMPLY STATED:

-Parts per million (ppm)
+water

+customers

-3 drops in 42 gallons 1 second in 12 days 1 penny in \$10,000 1 inch in 16 miles
+1 second in 12 days 1 penny in \$10,000 1 inch in 16 miles

-Parts per billion (ppb)
+Parts per billion (ppb):